jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

   learn.
 Instead drill with [Netter Flashcards] and [online videos](#videos) so you can pause and memorize as needed.
 For each exam, put all the relevant cards on the ring and flip through those as you can.
-  * I found that using my own body to learn made the experience more vivid.
-    For example, I would trace the pathway of nerves/arteries/veins on my own body, or watch as I tried to flex specific muscles.
-All the while I would be imagining what's going on under the hood.
+  * **The educational value of stabbing yourself.** I found that using my own body to learn made the experience more vivid.
+If I stabbed myself in the back below the floating rib, what would I hit?
+Trace the pathway of nerves/arteries/veins on your own body.
+Watch as you flex specific muscles.
+All the while imagine what's going on under the hood.
 * [U Michigan](http://www.med.umich.edu/lrc/coursepages/m1/anatomy2010/html/INDEX.html)
   has detailed explanations of various dissections along with relevant quizzes.
 * Buy the recommended Clemente dissector and Netter atlas, same edition